 This was developed separately as an entrance leading to a grand staircase, which in turn led to the reading room and billiard room on the first floor.
 Myles emphasised this by means of a triple arched entrance and steps with a five arched loggia above.
 In 1902, architect Benjamin Conner extended the front wall of the original building directly upwards to create a larger billiard room and long gallery which is now used as a gym, lit by a regular rhythm of single windows.

 Tours: Sat & Sun, every half hour 10am – 4pm;

 Booking not required

-Accessibility: We have three steps as you enter the building.
+Accessibility: Not accessible - We have three steps as you enter the building.
 Access is via a single front door and the tour involves climbing stairs to the first floor (no lift).

 Please note: We will provide all visitors with plastic shoe covers to allow them to walk in areas where people would normally be in bare feet.